spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

           value: 3600s # This is using the golang duration format, more info here https://pkg.go.dev/time#ParseDuration
 ```

-### Network Configuration
+### Network configuration

 Your cluster configuration needs to be set up to allow the controller and the scheduled pods to reach the internet.
 This is required to listen for new jobs from the Spacelift backend and report back status and run logs.

 You can find the necessary endpoints to allow in the [Network Security](./README.md#network-security) section.

-### Initialization Policies
+### Initialization policies

 Using an initialization policy is simple and requires three steps:

 - Create a `ConfigMap` containing your policy.
 - Attach the `ConfigMap` as a volume in the `pod` specification for your pool.
-- Add an environment variable to the init container, telling it where to read the policy from.
+- Add an environment variable to the `init` container, telling it where to read the policy from.

 First, create your policy: